sandeep-ps/sandeep-ps.github.io/_pages/about.md

 # Biography

-Sandeep is a Senior Research Programmer at the National Center for Supercomputing Applications.
+Sandeep is a Senior Research Software Engineer at the National Center for Supercomputing Applications.
 In this role, he collaborates with faculty, scientists, graduate, and undergraduate students to research, design, and develop software that helps them achieve their research goals.
 He received his M.S. in Computer Science and Engineering from the State University of New York at Buffalo in May 2013.
 His final project was in the area of biometrics under the guidance of